 - Slow Money Maine—a network connecting investors with farmers and infrastructure businesses to catalyze the local food economy

 - Fair Food Fund’s Business Assistance Collaborative—a technical assistance resource program awarding small grants to food system infrastructure businesses to retain consulting services

-For questions regarding our business counseling and financing services, please contact our sector specialists:
+For questions regarding our business counseling and financing services, please contact: